zhaoshuoxp/Pipelines-Wrappers/README.md

 #### Peak calling
 > NOTE:
 > this pipeline does NOT call peaks, you might want to run it manually.
-> input is highly recommended for peak calling, put input fastq files through this pipeline with same parameter(s).
+> Input is highly recommended for peak calling, put input fastq files through this pipeline with same parameter(s).

 test_pe.bed (and input_pe.bed) can be used for macs2 peak calling in BEDPE mode: